chinu0609/Pseudo_Talk/README.md

 - You need to have Ollama running first visit https://ollama.com/download to download and install ollama
-- For this project I have used llama3 model, you can use your any model you like.
+- For this project I have used llama3 model or you can use any model you like.
     ```bash
 	   ollama pull <model_name>
     ```